How to prepare your Middle School Child for High School by Tapping Into Their Intellectual Growth

 Preparing your middle school child for high school means higher level discussion and writing:

-Use the following questions and statements as discussion or writing prompts.
+Here are some questions and statements to use as discussion or writing prompts,

 • What was important about this event?